 Downey Jr. started his career with theatre roles.
 In 1985, he was cast in Saturday Night Live (SNL) as one of the new and younger cast members.
 But it received poor ratings and his comedic talents were criticized.
 Later he was dropped and replaced.
 That same year, he had his breakthrough with his dramatic acting, by playing James Spader’s character’s sidekick in Tuff Turf and then a bully in John Hughes’s Weird Science.
 He was even considered for the role of Duckie in John Hughes’s Pretty in Pink.
 His first lead role was with Molly Ringwald in The Pick-up Artist.

 In 1987, he played Julian Wells, a drug-addicted rich boy whose life spirals out of his control, in the film Less Than Zero.
 This film gave him his big break.
-He was being considered in big-budget productions and was cast alongside notable actors.
-These include Chances Are with Cybill Shepherd and Ryan O’Neal, Air America with Mel Gibson and Soapdish with Sally Field, Kevin Kline, and Whoopi Goldberg.
+He was being considered for big-budget productions and was cast alongside notable actors.
+These include Chances Are with Cybill Shepherd and Ryan O’Neal, Air America with Mel Gibson, and Soapdish with Sally Field, Kevin Kline, and Whoopi Goldberg.

 In 1992, he starred as Charlie Chaplin in Chaplin, for which he prepared rigorously.
 Learning to play the violin as well as playing tennis, left-handed.
 He had personal coaching to learn Chaplin’s posture.
 For this he got an Academy Award nomination for Best Actor, ultimately losing to Al Pacino’s Scent of a Woman.